ZhanLiQxQ/JobTracker-Pro/README.md

 docker exec -it jobtracker-pro-db-1 psql -U admin -d jobtracker -c "SELECT COUNT(*) FROM job;"
 ```

+## 📜 Scraper Disclaimer

+- **Purpose**: For educational and non-commercial use only.

+- **Compliance**: You must comply with the target website's robots.txt and Terms of Service.
+Do not use for any illegal activities.

 ## 📊 API Documentation

 ### Authentication Endpoints